 Here is my philosophy when it comes to snacks and how I choose Costco healthy snacks:

 - Snacks do not replace meals.
-I strive to make each meal complete with protein, complex carbohydrates, fiber and healthy fats – for ideas, check out my collections of 45 healthy dinner recipes, 65 chicken recipes and 45 breakfast ideas.
+I strive to make each meal complete with protein, complex carbohydrates, fiber and healthy fats – for ideas, check out my collections of 55 healthy dinner ideas, 65 chicken recipes and 45 healthy breakfast ideas.

 - Fruit and vegetables make the best snacks, so I use them as a base and then add on healthier packaged snacks.